MichaelsEngineering/grokking-mechanism-test/README.md

 # Grokking Mechanism Test

 **Exploring the Geometric Grokking Hypothesis** — that delayed generalization in neural networks arises from a *geometric phase transition* minimizing low-frequency energy of an implicit graph Laplacian in learned representations, rather than from weight decay or circuit efficiency alone.
-*(Inspired by “Geometric GROKKING Unlocked & Explained,” AI Explained, 2024.)*
+*(Inspired by “Geometric GROKKING Unlocked & Explained,” Discover AI, 2025.)*

 ---